 It is a lot to take in there, but these are just some of the problematic areas of a room that you might have.
-But don’t worry, I’ve outlined some of the things you can do to treat these problems, or outright eliminate them.
+But don’t worry, we’ve outlined some of the things you can do to treat these problems, or outright eliminate them.

 The Basics – Eliminate the sources of the noise (where possible)

-The first, and most effective step to room acoustic treatment is to turn off anything that is emitting noise being picked up by your microphone.
+The first and most effective step to room acoustics treatment is to turn off anything that is emitting noise being picked up by your microphone.